tomascupr/codexMCP/README.md

 3. **Model Availability**
    - If you see "Model unavailable" errors, check that the specified model exists and is available in your OpenAI account
+   - You can specify a different model with the `CODEX_MODEL` environment variable

 ## Testing